top of page

 The big podium moment in London 2012

-Four years later, Arnu participated in his second Paralympic games.
-This time around, he came home with two medals.
-He won bronze in the 100m and gold in the 4x100m relay running the third leg.
-“Standing on the podium with the rest of my relay team, watching the flag raise and singing the national anthem.
-I got a flash back of my childhood dream of running onto the rugby field and singing the national anthem.
-This time I heard the still small voice of the God whisper in my heart ‘I did not forget!”
+“Standing on the podium with the rest of my relay team, watching the flag raise and singing the national anthem, I got a flash back of my childhood dream of running onto the rugby field and singing the national anthem.
+This time I heard the still small voice of God whisper in my heart ‘I did not forget!”
 I realised in that moment that this was my dream.
 It was however packaged different from what I thought it would look like.”

 “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”
 Romans 8:28.

 I am not implying that God set out for Arnu to lose his leg but what I do know is that God never forgot a little boy’s dream.
-He orchestrated things so that the core of the dream in Arnu’s heart still came to past.
+He orchestrated things so that the core of the dream in Arnu’s heart still came to pass.

 Arnu and his family